“The best I ever saw? I hate these kinds of questions.”

 “That would be easier.
 But I don’t like having to make lists.
 I’m not that guy.
 I know that guy but he’s not me.”

-“You’re right, dude.
-That wasn’t where I was headed.
+“I’ll say.
+You’re right, dude.
+That wasn’t what I had in mind.
 I was thinking a no-hitter, a grand slam, a playoff game, that sort of thing.”

 It might have been easier without the murders.